Middle East Dialogue:

-The call for proposals is now open for the 2017 Middle East Dialogue: A New Collective Vision.
+The call for proposals is now open for the 2018 Middle East Dialogue.
 To submit a paper for consideration, please send a 1-2 page abstract to PSO Executive Director, Daniel Gutierrez, at

 A panel of reviewers from the Digest of the Middle East Studies International Editorial Board, will recommend select papers for publications in the peer-reviewed journal, DOMES, published by Wiley-Blackwell.

 The Forum is co-chaired by Prof. Mohammed M. Aman of the University of Wisconsin-Milwaukee and the Editor-in-Chief of Digest of Middle East Studies (DOMES), and Prof. Paul Rich, President of the Policy Studies Organization.